Patient's Query

 Hello doctor,

 I am a 34-year-old female.
-Last year I was suffering from palpitations and was sent for an ECG, whose report I have attached.
-My doctor said ECG was fine.
-Yesterday I had a fluttering in my heart again, which lasted about 5 seconds, but my heart was beating fast for about 10 minutes.
+Last year, I was suffering from palpitations and was sent for an ECG, whose report I have attached.
+My doctor said the ECG was fine.
+Yesterday, I had a fluttering in my heart again, which lasted about five seconds, but my heart beat fast for about 10 minutes.
 I am really worried that there is a problem with my heart, but doctors say I am fine.
-I have also had an echocardiogram which was normal.
+I also had an echocardiogram, which was normal.
 I am just scared about the cause of these flutters.
+Please help.

 Hello,